Stryker: 30 mm cannon

 In April 2019, the Army decided to add cannon armament to Stryker DVH ICVVA1 vehicles in three brigades.
 The first is planned to be equipped in 2022.
 In June 2021, the Army chose Oshkosh Defense to supply its Medium Caliber Weapon System (MCWS).
 The previous GDLS/Kongsberg team which supplied turrets to the 2nd Cavalry Regiment competed in the full-and-open competition but was not chosen to deliver more.
 The June contract award is worth up to $942 million over six years.
-As of the award date, the army had approved plans to outfit three brigades with 83 Medium Caliber Weapon Systems (MCWSs) each.
+As of the award date, the Army had approved plans to outfit three brigades with 83 Medium Caliber Weapon Systems (MCWSs) each.
 The contract covers up to six brigades worth of vehicles if the service decides that is how it wants to proceed.

 The initial order calls for 91 vehicles for approximately US$130 million.
-The army will provide the Oshkosh-led team with the vehicles and the XM813 cannon for integration.
-In August 2021, Oshkosh received an additional US$99 million to cover the modification of 83 further vehicles, bringing the total number of vehicles under contract up to 174.
-The Oshkosh-led team provides a turret based on Rafael's Samson family of turrets but customized for the army.
+The Army will provide the Oshkosh-led team with the vehicles and the XM813 cannon for integration.
+In August 2021, Oshkosh received an additional US$99 million to cover the modification of 83 further vehicles, bringing the total number of vehicles under contract to 174.
+The Oshkosh team provides a turret based on Rafael's Samson family of turrets but customized for the Army.

+On September 26, 2024, a $78.5 million production contract was awarded to Northrop Grumman Defense Systems for the XM1182 High Explosive Airburst with Tracer (HEAB-T), designed for the ICVVA1-30mm Stryker.
+Developed for the XM813 weapon system, the XM1182 achieved Milestone B in March 2020 and Milestone C in 2023, following an aggressive development timeline.
+This advanced round features multi-mode functionality, including airburst (AB) to engage personnel in open or defilade positions, point detonate (PD) to defeat unarmored vehicles, point detonate delay (PDD) to penetrate urban structures or vehicles before detonation, and self-destruct (SD) to reduce unexploded ordnance hazards.
+Additionally, the XM1182 HEAB-T includes an advanced warhead with increased fragmentation, providing a larger lethal footprint and improved penetration of urban structures.
+Complementing the XM1182, the XM1170 Armor Piercing Fin Stabilized Discarding Sabot with Tracer (APFSDS-T) enhances the Stryker's capabilities with improved armor penetration at extended ranges, utilizing a depleted uranium (DU) penetrator in place of the previous Tungsten-Nickel-Cobalt penetrator.
+Both rounds are vital upgrades for the U.S. Army’s Stryker Brigade Combat Teams.